Making Communication Connections

 What is speech and language?

-Speech is defined as spoken language.
-It refers to "how" we produce sounds and words.
-It involves articulation, voice, and fluency.
+Speech is how we produce sounds and words, including articulation, voice, and fluency.

 © Speech Buddies, Inc. 2024